 Cloud-based Voice over Internet Protocol (VoIP) telephone service is another example of IaaS.

 Platform as a Service (PaaS)

 PaaS is the next level of the cloud.
 The vendors of PaaS services provide a certain framework and a basic set of functions that customers can customize and use to develop their own applications.
-Examples of PaaS services include Google App Engine, Force.com, and Microsoft Azure.
+Examples of PaaS services include Google App Engine, Force.com from Salesforce, and Microsoft Azure.

 Software as a Service (SaaS)

 SaaS basically means any Internet-based software or service that you rent, usually on a per-user, per-month basis.
 It is the most common type of cloud service that small offices use.
 Some SaaS applications are highly customizable, and you may even need a consultant to help set them up, but they generally don't require specialized knowledge for day-to-day operation and maintenance.
 Examples of SaaS include Microsoft Office 365, Google Apps, and Salesforce.

 Tierney Smith of TechSoup Canada sums up the advantages nicely: "The move towards the cloud holds a lot of exciting potential for nonprofits of all sizes.
 Not only are many organizations able to realize cost savings through not having to run and maintain their own server(s) (or pay a consultant to do so), many cloud tools enable new levels of sharing and collaboration, which can transform how we work.
 We live in a world where our supporters are looking to us for greater transparency and there is an increasing need to partner with other organizations to achieve real impact.
 Using the right cloud tools can help us break down the barriers we currently face and be the more open, effective, and resilient organizations that we need to be."